FedericoViv/3DP-Conductometer/README.md

 Figure 1.
 Conductometer circuit diagram.

 Before undergoing any soldering procedure, I suggest using a breadboard in order to be sure about your connections.
 Each pin on the psoc 5lp prototyping kit has an assigned number, please be sure you followed the connections showed in figure 1.
+If you are using the oled display, you should connect it to the SCL (12[0]), SDA (12[1]), VDD and GND pins.
 Figure 2 shows the connection on a breadboard.

 ![Immagine2](https://user-images.githubusercontent.com/39185430/132537674-6bd41a7c-cdf2-4aa1-8987-0a9c3cc07cc2.jpg)